osorensen/hdme/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+Local Windows 10 and local Ubuntu 16.04 LTS returned no NOTEs.

 There was 1 NOTE from win-builder:

 * checking CRAN incoming feasibility ...
 NOTE